Return to Transcripts main page

 friendship with her white colleagues.

-certainly was played out in this election, is you had a President Obama, who really was the apotheosis of sort of black aspiration.
+and that certainly was played out in this election, is you had a President Obama, who really was the apotheosis of sort of black aspiration.

 And what has been the reaction of the country is to put someone who's not qualified to be leading in office.
 And I think that really comes out of